 And what’s a good hoax without a manifesto?
 Sure enough, Ciancia was carrying a one-page screed during his rampage.
 Naturally, Southern Poverty Law Center (SPLC) was provided a copy, which they “analyze” for you in unmatched comedic satire.
 This hoax was manufactured against “patriots” and “conspiracy minded” civil liberty “extremists.”
 PatCon (“Patriot Conspiracy”) fakes terrorize and frame patriotic Americans through false-flag attacks.
 It’s attempted control and rule by chicanery and fear.

 Finally, what’s a good staged deception without key eyewitnesses?
 One in particular is a doozy because he very much resembles, in both voice and appearance, a key actor at 9/11 some 12 years earlier.
 This rocket scientist and “expert” implanted early on the absurd notion that large skyscrapers can be brought down by fires.
 At LAX, he shows up without a wallet, ID or a plane ticket.
 Really?
-The video below is a must-view.
+Listen to his rambling, disjointed account.